hikogui/hikogui/docs/dependencies.md

 Policy for adding dependencies
 ------------------------------

-To make ttauri easy to integrate in your own application we try to limit the number of dependencies to the absolute minimum.
+To make hikogui easy to integrate in your own application we try to limit the number of dependencies to the absolute minimum.

  - We will allow libraries to be included which implement a preview of an